 An electricity transmission company will provide information on the rights of landowners' and parties interested in land in relation to its land access, as well as the company's commitment to meeting the principles in this statement of expectations.

-An electricity transmission company will publish this statement of expectations on the electricity transmission company's website.
+An electricity transmission company will publish or provide a link to this statement of expectations on the electricity transmission company's website.